Mary-Anne Musonda: Domestic career

 While studying in South Africa for her bachelor's degree, Musonda played domestic cricket for KwaZulu-Natal Inland.

 In July 2019, she was one of four Zimbabwe women cricketers barred by the International Cricket Council (ICC) from participating in a Global Development Squad due to play in England against Women's Cricket Super League teams, following the ICC's suspension of Zimbabwe Cricket earlier in the month.

 Very little top level domestic women's cricket was played in Zimbabwe until the 2020–21 season, when Zimbabwe Cricket launched both the Fifty50 Challenge and the Women's T20 Cup.
 For both of those tournaments, Musonda was recruited by the Rhinos team.
 In the inaugural Women's T20 Cup, she was player of the tournament.

+In April 2023, it was announced that Musonda would play for Scorchers in that season's Women's Super Series in Ireland.

 International career

+2006–2018: Early years

 Musonda's first tour with the national team was in December 2006, when she travelled to Nairobi, Kenya, for the African qualifying leg of the 2009 Women's Cricket World Cup.
 It was also the first time the national team had ever been involved in a full international competition.
 Zimbabwe won that qualifying leg, and Musondo enjoyed the experience, but did not play in any of the team's three matches.
 School commitments prevented her from attending the ensuing World Cup Qualifier in South Africa in February 2008.

 In 2011, Musonda 'returned' to the national team.
 However, she was not selected for the squad that competed in the Women's Cricket World Cup Qualifier in Bangladesh in November 2011.
 At the inaugural ICC Women's World Twenty20 Qualifier, held in Dublin, Ireland, in July and August 2013, she played in the Shield semi-final against Japan, and the Shield final against Thailand.
 In December 2014, she was part of Zimbabwe's squad for the ICC Africa Women's Trophy played in Benoni, South Africa, which Zimbabwe won.
 During the ensuing ICC Women's World Twenty20 Qualifier, in Bangkok, Thailand, in November and December 2015, she played in all four of Zimbabwe's matches.

 Musonda had a more prominent role in the next Women's Cricket World Cup Qualifier, held in Colombo, Sri Lanka, in February 2017.
 She was the highest run-scorer for Zimbabwe, with 113 runs.